Tim Wheeler (academic)

-Timothy Wheeler DL (born 1950), is the former vice-chancellor of the University of Chester.
+Timothy Jerome Wheeler DL (born 1950), is the former vice-chancellor of the University of Chester.
 He was Appointed Principal of University College Chester in 1998 and became the first vice-chancellor of the University of Chester in 2005.
 He retired in December 2019.

 Education

 He was educated at Colwyn Bay Grammar School, Eirias High School and Llandrillo College before attending the University College of North Wales, Bangor, where he studied as an undergraduate and subsequently gained a doctorate in psychology.

 Appointments prior to Chester

 Wheeler held lectureships in Psychology and Communications at Sheffield Hallam University in the 1970s, was appointed dean of the Faculty of Communication and Human Studies at Dublin City University and, in 1985, professor and head of the School of Social Studies at the Robert Gordon University.

 Combined with a period as Senior Visiting Research Scholar at St John's College, Oxford, he was head of the department of communication and media at Bournemouth University.
 He moved to Southampton Institute in 1991 as a member of the Directorate.
 He became acting director in 1997.